Bell-Ringing

 Anyone from 11 years upwards could be a ringer (children under the age of 16 must have an adult accompanying them).

-Come along to either St Giles or St Margarets' on a practice night (see below) and have a go - we would be delighted to see you.
+Come along to St Giles on a Friday between 6.00 pm and 7.30 pm and have a go - we would be delighted to see you.

 St Giles